 Rachel Held Evans

-Rachel Held Evans is a New York times best-selling author and popular blogger who writes about faith, doubt, and life in the Bible Belt.
-Her books include Faith Unraveled (2010), A Year of Biblical Womanhood (2012), and Searching for Sunday (2015).
-With millions of visits each year, her blog has become a renowned online hub for conversations about Christianity and culture.
+Rachel Held Evans was a New York Times best-selling author and popular blogger who wrote about faith, doubt, and life in the Bible Belt.
+Her books included Faith Unraveled (2010), A Year of Biblical Womanhood (2012), Searching for Sunday (2015) and Inspired: Slaying Giants, Walking on Water, and Loving the Bible Again (2018).
+With millions of visits each year, her blog became a renowned online hub for conversations about Christianity and culture.

-Rachel has been featured on The View, The Today Show, NPR, Slate, The BBC, The Washington Post, The Atlantic Monthly and Oprah.com.
-She also serves on President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships.
+Over her short career, she was featured on The View, The Today Show, NPR, Slate, The BBC, The Washington Post, The Atlantic Monthly and Oprah.com.
+She also served on President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships.

 Her popularity as a writer kept her busy speaking across the country at conferences, Universities and Seminaries, and churches of all denominations across the United States and Canada.
 In 2015, in partnership with Nadia Bolz-Weber and Jim Chaffee, she launched the Why Christian Conference, which featured fresh, diverse voices responding to the question of why they continue in the faith.
 In 2018, along with Sarah Bessey and Jim Chaffee, she launched the Evolving Faith Conference, a gathering of wanderers, wonderers, and spiritual refugees to help them reimagine, rebuild, and resurrect their faith.